Blue Cheese Dressing

 - 1 clove garlic – finely grated

-- 1/4 tsp black pepper – freshly ground
+- 1/4 teaspoon black pepper – freshly ground

 Instructions

-1. In a medium bowl, whisk together the mayonnaise, sour cream, buttermilk, white wine vinegar, garlic, onion powder, kosher salt, and black pepper until smooth and creamy, 30–60 seconds.
+1. In a medium bowl, whisk together the mayonnaise, sour cream, white wine vinegar, garlic, kosher salt, and black pepper until smooth.